-Often young people in shared accommodation have a very limited understanding of their finances, and how to budget.
-It is good practice to set clients up with a saving scheme.
+with a saving scheme.
 Although it may be difficult to save on a very low income, even very small sums of money paid regularly can add up.
 If the scheme has assisted clients by providing them with rent in advance or a deposit, a savings scheme can help clients pay back their deposit.
-This means they will be able to access funds for another deposit when they chose to move on from their tenancy.
+This means they will be able to access funds for another deposit when they choose to move on from their tenancy.